LabiKyo/voting-client/README.md

+# Polling
-# This is a pure front-end polling app implemented using Backbone, Backbone.Marionette and EmberJS.
+This is a pure front-end polling app implemented using Backbone, Backbone.Marionette and EmberJS.